What is Maintenance?

 Once the court determines maintenance is appropriate, and which spouse will be responsible for paying maintenance to the other spouse, the judge will then calculate how much maintenance a spouse will receive.
 Before 2015, the judges were given discretion in determining how much maintenance a spouse receives.
 As of January 1, 2015, Maintenance is now calculated using a mathematical standardized formula that is listed in the Marriage and Dissolution of Marriage Act.
 The formula is applied when the combined gross income of the spouses is less than $500,000 and the payor spouse has no obligation to pay child support or Maintenance from a prior relationship.
 The formula for Maintenance is calculated by taking 30% of the payor spouse’s gross annual income minus 20% of the payee’s gross annual income.
 The amount that is calculated as Maintenance cannot result in the payee spouse receiving more than 40% of the combined gross income of both spouses.
 The statute also provides a formula for the length of time a spouse will receive Maintenance.
 The following calculates the duration:

-- Married for more than 20 years, the court has discretion to order permanent maintenance, or for a period equal to the length of the marriage
+- 20 or more years: the court, in its discretion, shall order maintenance for a period equal to the length of the marriage or for an indefinite term.

 To illustrate how a Maintenance award would be calculated using the statutory formula, lets use a scenario where the husband and wife’s combined annual gross income is $140,000 and they have been married for 11 years.